voxable/G6/examples/item/label/index.en.md

 ## Usage

-When the label of node or edge has long text, we recommend to calculate the length by JS, and use `\n` to wrap the worlds.
-G6 has `Util.getLetterWidth` and `Util.getTextSize` to help users to calculate the length of the text, but they are only precise for default font family.
+When the label of a node or edge has long text, we recommend calculating the length with JavaScript and using `\n` to wrap the words.
+G6 has `Util.getLetterWidth` and `Util.getTextSize` to help users calculate the length of the text, but they are only precise for the default font family.